Stag and Doe 101

 Our house was taken over by prizes and alcohol in the days leading up to the event.

-We planned to have lots of food (probably too much), including three kinds of meatballs, chicken nuggets, bruschetta flat bread, veggies, soup, and your regular variety of munching snacks.
+We planned to have lots of food (probably too much) at our stag and doe, including three kinds of meatballs, chicken nuggets, bruschetta flat bread, veggies, soup, and your regular variety of munching snacks.

 Step 6: Set up and party.